Calls For Calm After Reported Israeli Strike On Iran - UrduPoint

 Calls For Calm After Reported Israeli Strike On Iran

-Israeli officials made no public comment on the reported attack and Iranian officials played down its significance.
+Israeli officials made no public comment on the attack and Iranian officials played down its significance.

+But the spectre of direct hostilities between the middle East arch-foes rattled world markets with prices of oil, gold and equities seesawing during the day.

+A senior US Congressional source told AFP there had been retaliatory Israeli strikes but declined to provide any details, saying they were classified.

 Iranian Foreign Minister Hossein Amir-Abdollahian said the Israeli micro-drones used in the operation had caused no deaths or damage, dismissing it as a "desperate attempt to make a victory out of their repeated defeats".